 - Optional quick topographic correction (without atmospheric correction).

 - Automatic classification of spectral surface reflectance (program SPECL) using 12 surface cover templates.
-This is not a land use classification, but a reflectance-shape classification.
-Still, it may be useful as the classification algorithm is both fast and automatic.

 - Surface emissivity and surface (brightness) temperature maps for thermal band sensors.